Press Reviews and Comment

 I have worked with SDC for over 15 years.
 In that time I have commissioned them to develop over 6 projects.
 Their creative practise and support has always been fundamental to the success of the project.
 It has ranged from workshops in schools with disabled children to working on a public art project with over 250 architecture students and Tony Heaton for 'practise and support has always been fundamental to the success of the project.
 It has ranged from workshops in schools with disabled children to working on a public art project with over 250 architecture students and Tony Heaton for 'squarinthecircle'.
 The evaluator on this project commented on their instant connection and magic to make the disabled young people with very limited mobility feel and dance like they had never done.

 I have valued their artistic excellence and insight in these projects and their strength to get stuck in and achieve high-quality process and outcomes.

 Their ability to engage audiences, participants actors, musicians and university students, young people is outstanding.
 They have continued to create the space to plan and collaborate on initiatives I have presented and to work with a range of artists I have invited to the mix.

 Their style, philosophy and experience of International drama, dance, music and theatre is at the heart of their work.
 I have constantly invited them to work with me as their approach is contemporary and influenced by their wide breadth of experience.
 The first project we worked on was with Adam Reynolds with Beatwax an Arts & Business based project called Sculpting Space.
 Their feistiness and hard work is unprecedented in any other similar company I have worked with and SDC were doing flash mob events much earlier than others.
 They are very experienced and this new project will be a truly exciting venture to see expand.

-For Carthage, New Gold, Dances For A Lost Traveller, Peyrot's Stolen Dolls, and Bad Elvis
+Carthage, New Gold, Dances For A Lost Traveler, Peyrot's Stolen Dolls, and Bad Elvis

 The company is grateful for the support from- Arts Council England